 Well friends, we are on the last week of the Super Foods series!
 It’s been a good way to organize the ol’ blog for 15 weeks, but I’ll be glad to be finished at the same time.
 I have lots of other ideas to share with you!
-As with dinner and dessert, I’ve saved the best for last: cinnamon, raw honey, and dark chocolate.
+As with dinner and dessert, I’ve saved the best for last: cinnamon, raw honey (use the code Katie15 for 15% off at that site!), and dark chocolate.
 It’s always fun to have health benefits when you’re eating something delicious, don’t you think?
 I happen to LOVE all three of these items, so maybe I’m a little biased.
 Whether you’re a big user or not, you’ll want to squeeze more of these super condiments in your diet after you read how they can help your overall health.

 What can Cinnamon do for my Health?